jazzband/django-analytical/docs/services/optimizely.rst

     OPTIMIZELY_ACCOUNT_NUMBER = 'XXXXXXX'

-If you do not set an account number, the Javascript code will not be rendered.
+If you do not set an account number, the JavaScript code will not be rendered.